wgyjc/testGIT/README.md

 # testGIT

-This is a test for a new respository!
+This is a test for a new respository.